Adverse Possession in India: Meaning, Law, Rights and Protection

 Under Section 65 of the Limitation Act 1963, an individual who remains in continuous and uninterrupted possession of immovable property for 12 years may claim ownership if the rightful owner does not assert their title within this period.
 This statutory duration forms the legal foundation for acquiring property through adverse possession.

 Government-owned land, however, is treated differently.
-Such property cannot ordinarily be obtained through adverse possession, as it is considered public asset and should not be lost due to administrative delays.
+Such property cannot ordinarily be obtained through adverse possession, as it is considered a public asset and should not be lost due to administrative delays.
 Accordingly, the limitation period for claims against government property is extended to 30 years, giving the state sufficient time to initiate action and recover possession.

 In certain circumstances, the limitation period may be suspended and excluded from calculation.
 This may occur when litigation relating to the same property is ongoing between the parties, or when the legal owner is a minor, of unsound mind, or serving in the armed forces, among other recognised exceptions.